Andre-Simera/Useful_scripts/README.md

-git checkout - select which branch you working on. git add - use to add file to repo git -b branchname - creat new branch
+git checkout - select which branch you working on. git add - use to add file to repo git -b branchname - creat new branch git log - see all previous commits with hash code get checkout # - paste hash code